What Are The Most Common Football Bets?

 The moneyline bet is simple and easy to understand, making it a great starting point for those new to football betting.
 You only have to pick which side you think will win the game outright.
 There will be odds for both teams — negative for favorites and positive for dogs — with the range between the numbers indicating the closeness of the matchup in the eyes of the oddsmaker.

 The point spread wager is a bit more complicated.
-A spread is basically an estimated margin of victory that you need to account for when you bet.
+A spread is an estimated margin of victory that you need to account for when you bet.
 You can choose the favorite minus the spread or go with the dog plus the points.
-The side that you pick has to cover the spread for your bet to win.
+The side you pick has to cover the spread for your bet to win.
 As with the moneyline, the bigger the span between numbers, the bigger the mismatch in the eyes of the sportsbook.
 Here’s a fictional example:

 This is another popular football bet that is also on the straightforward side.
 You are wagering on the total combined score of a game.
 Sportsbooks set the bar with an estimated number.
 You decide if you think the final total will be over or under that amount.
 Also known as an over/under, totals for NFL games typically start in the high 30s and go into the upper 50s.
 NCAA totals can range from the 40s to 60s or more.
 Here’s a fictional totals bet example: